 Moving work and the changes that come with it

 The most significant part of this transformational change is the opportunities it can create for our people and our teams to refocus resources on our mission.
-As work moves from units to the central teams, the people who currently support that work will see their roles change and they will have important decisions to make.
+As Finance and HR work moves from units to the shared service teams, the people who currently support that work will see their roles change and they will have important decisions to make.

 The University is dedicated to making that a fair process and centering a lot of decision making ability with individuals.
 PEAK is not a workforce reduction process, it is a redistribution of work, which will require that some individuals take on new responsibilities and work.